gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: andersen-massive

-      Temperature coupling by randomizing all particles at infrequent timesteps.
+      Temperature coupling by randomizing velocities of all particles at infrequent timesteps.
 Reference temperature and coupling groups are selected as above. :mdp:`tau-t` is the time between randomization of all molecules.
 Inhibits particle dynamics somewhat, but little or no ergodicity issues.
 Currently only